 Somehow, Jason and Andrea escaped the prison house of "sexual freedom."

-I told them I was proud of them.
+We told them we were proud of them.
 Delayed sexual gratification displays self-control and breeds trust.

 Linda and I abstained.
 In my abstinence I was not some religious legalist.
 I was so screwed up sexually that I just wanted God to heal the garbage of my heart so that, should I marry, I would not infect my life partner and children.
 When I told Linda I would not be asking her to have sex with me, I asked how this made her feel.
 She said, "Safe."
 I didn't love her only for her physical beauty.
 I wanted her heart.
 The two are different.